sabirin08/sabirin08/README.md

 ## Hello there, I'm Sabirin! 👋
-I'm a student at Georgia State University majoring in Computer Science.
+I'm a Computer Science student at Georgia State University.
+I'm interested in pursuing careers in data analytics, software development, and cloud computing.
 I'm passionate about leveraging technology to solve complex challenges and drive innovation.

 🔭 Skills
 - Programming Languages: Python, C